 The service was withdrawn during the First World War with Suffolk being called up for ferry services on the river for the Navy at Harwich and Essex sold in 1914 first to a man from Westcliff and then on to the Goole and Hull Steam Packet Company in 1916 before being sold overseas in 1918.

-Suffolk and Norfolk returned to their old routes in 1919, under the ownerships of the LNER Railway from 1923, and continued to steam up and down the Orwell until 1931 by which time road transport was able to provide a quicker and cheaper alternative.
-Both were scrapped in Holland shortly after.
+Suffolk and Norfolk returned to their old routes in 1919, under the ownerships of the LNER Railway from 1923, and continued to steam up and down the Orwell until 1929 by which time road transport was able to provide a quicker and cheaper alternative.
+Both were scrapped in Holland in 1931.

 Some people describe these paddle steamers as hideously ugly but I like them a lot.
 For me there is something distinctly attractive about the pragmatism of the double ended hull enabling captains to sail straight into the berth in the narrow river at Ipswich and then straight out again the other way.
 No need to worry through all the problems of turning in close quarters where something may ever be prone to work out differently from what had been planned – just as you are starting to turn you get sudden gusts of unhelpful wind or the otherwise helpful wind suddenly dies away completely and so on – with the potential ever present for damage and delay when the odds are against the manoeuvre.
 Straight in, straight out.
 No messing.
 That’s my sort of boat.